michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 `J` :  This parameter sets the number of wavelet scales for filtering the arrhythmic component.

-In our example, we set 'J' = 8, meaning that the arrhythmic component will be filtered out up to scale number 8.
+In our example, we set 'J' = 8, meaning that the arrhythmic component will be filtered up to scale number 8.

 Users must set a 'J' value  lower than the logarithm base 2 of 'Nsample' of their dataset.
 If Nsample = 4096, then J must be lower than 12.